And how we got here!

 Through grant funding from the National Forest Foundation, PCFC was able to start up with an office and their 501 (c) 3 status.
 Some education programs are also funded through grants, but the day-to-day activities are funded through careful management of the account created by the original stewardship project.

-Today, 2012, PCFC continues to inspire and be inspired through their community involvement.
-Working with the West Bonner County School District, the City of Priest River, Priest River Urban Renewal Agency, Idaho Department of Environmental Quality, the Forest Service and the Washing Department of Fish and Wildlife, PCFC finds their wings expanding to ever more challenging and rewarding projects.
-(Please see the Community Programs link.)
-Interested in the collaborative process, in successfully implementing government contracts?
-Contact the Priest Community Forest Connection or call 208-448-0210.
+PCFC continues to inspire and be inspired through their community involvement.
+Working with the West Bonner County School District, the City of Priest River, Priest River Urban Renewal Agency, Idaho Department of Environmental Quality, the Forest Service and the Washington Department of Fish and Wildlife, PCFC finds their wings expanding to ever more challenging and rewarding projects.